 This depends on the dose.

-- Studies have shown women with endometriosis who have menstrual pain/cramping found relief about 96% of the time.
+- Studies show people with endometriosis who have menstrual pain/cramping found relief about 96% of the time.

-- Women with pelvic pain found relief about 53% of the time.
+- People with pelvic pain found relief about 53% of the time.

-- Fibroids can shrink a maximum of 30% to 50% in volume within 2 to 3 months of treatment.
-They may go back to their original size within a couple years after going off Lupron Depot unless menopause happens by then.
+- Fibroids can shrink 30% to 50% within 2 to 3 months of treatment.
+They may go back to their original size within a couple years of stopping Lupron Depot unless menopause happens by then.

-- After a few months of therapy, your periods should stop.
+- After a few months, your periods should stop.

-- It can be used with iron to improve anemia due to heavy periods because of fibroids.
+- It can be used with iron.
+This helps anemia due to heavy periods because of fibroids.

 - It may shrink fibroids 30% to 50% after full therapy is reached.

 - It helps to stop irregular menstrual bleeding.

 - You may have hot flashes and vaginal dryness while using it.

 - You may have less estrogen.
 This may cause thinning of the bones.
 This may not be completely reversible for some people.

 - Get at least 1200 mg of calcium in your diet or vitamins.
 This to keeps bones from thinning.